dwrpayne/portfolio/README.md

 This is an investment portfolio analysis tool that syncs transaction history from several brokerages.
 It also provides historical valuation data and charts based on historical stock prices and exchange rates, which are also automatically synced from several freely available sources.

+From just account activity and history price data, it then provides a dashboard of the current day’s price changes, displays historical portfolio values, historical stock price charts, recommends actions to maintain an asset allocation, and provides dividend and capital gains numbers for tax purposes.

+It’s not yet ready for public consumption.

 ## Activity Syncing

 ### Supported integrations